muathye/portal-ar/docs/en/articles/2023-04-23-how-to-use-google-maps-api-to-choose-a-location-on-your-website.md

 ---
 layout: doc
-title: Step-by-Step Guide: How to Use Google Maps API to Choose a Location on Your Website
+title: Step-by-Step Guide How to Use Google Maps API to Choose a Location on Your Website
 description: The Google Maps JavaScript API allows developers to embed Google Maps in web pages using JavaScript.
 In this tutorial, we'll walk through how to use the API to display a map and allow the user to choose a location using the provided code.
 ---